jerryhgladinet/docs/admin/source/chapter03.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Under storage statistics, you can see a quick overview of the overall storage statistics, size distribution and file type distribution pie charts, and users who have used the most storage so far.
+Under storage statistics, you can see a quick overview of the overall storage statistics, size distribution file type distribution pie charts, and users who have used the most storage so far.

 .. figure:: _static/image_s4_8_50.png
     :align: center